JuliaPackaging/BinDeps.jl/README.md

  * Binaries

- 	Takes a `URI` object as its data argument and declared that the binaries may be downloaded from the provided URI.
+ 	If given a `URI` object as its data argument, indicates that the binaries may be downloaded from the provided URI.
+It is assumed that the binaries unpack the
+	libraries into ``usr/lib``.
+If given a ``String`` as its data argument, provides a custom search path for the binaries.
+A typical use might be to allow the user to provide a custom path with an environmental variable.

  * BuildProcess